Effective date: 31st May 2018

 Our Code of Conduct

-The standards that our coaches aim to uphold are stated here.
+The standards that our advisors aim to uphold are stated here.

 Changes to this policy